-- The policy of the school board is to encourage discussion by citizens of subjects A. related to the management of the school district at school board meetings.
-The school board may adopt reasonable time, place, and manner restrictions on public expression in order to facilitate free discussion by all interested parties. - В. The school board shall, as a matter of policy, protect the legal rights to privacy and due process of employees and students.
+- A. The policy of the school board is to encourage discussion by persons of subjects related to the management of the school district at school board meetings.
+The school board may adopt reasonable time, place, and manner restrictions on public expression in order to facilitate free discussion by all interested parties. - B. The school board shall, as a matter of policy, protect the legal rights to privacy and due process of employees and students.